hsestupin/slark/README.md

 				;; push updates one by one to channel instead of an array ;; (look at docs https://core.telegram.org/bots/api#getupdates)
                 cat
 				;; command-handling function is part of the Slark API.
-It creates fully functionl clojure transducer (command-handling "echo" echo))))
+				;;It creates fully functionl clojure transducer
+                (command-handling "echo" echo))))

 ;; Notice how we just applied clojure transducers to our channel.
-Here is an excellent introduction to transducers http://elbenshira.com/blog/understanding-transducers/
+;; Here is an excellent introduction to transducers http://elbenshira.com/blog/understanding-transducers/

-;; updates-onto-chan - it's a very thin layer of Telegram native API.
+;; updates-onto-chan - it's a very thin layer on top of Telegram native API.
 ;; To stop processing telegram updates - just call `(terminate)`.
 (def terminate (updates-onto-chan c))

-;; to make sure that channel's buffer's limit will not be exceeded we have to take values from channel (go-loop [update (<! c)]
+;; to make sure that channel's buffer's limit will not be exceeded ;; we have to take values from channel
+(go-loop [update (<! c)]
   (when update
     (do (println "Update" (:update-id update) "processed")